MATH 403

 Overview

 Measure-theoretic foundations of probability.
-The Radon-Nikodym theorem and conditional expectation.
-Infinite products and Kolmogorov’s extension theorem.
-Random variables, modes of convergence, independence, and the monotone class theorem.
+Infinite products, Kolmogorov’s extension theorem, and the monotone class theorem.
+Random variables, modes of convergence, independence.
 Laws of large numbers.
 Characteristic functions and the central limit theorem.
+The Radon-Nikodym theorem and conditional expectation.
 Martingales, inequalities, the optional sampling theorem.

 Instructor